 SpCC/ polypoid SCC/ sarcomatoid carcinoma is an uncommon aggressive subtype of SCC described by dysplastic surface epithelium in combination with an invasive spindle cell component [2, 10].
 The predisposing risk factors include tobacco and alcohol use [6], and previous radiotherapy of the head and neck area has also been mentioned [11].
 It tends to arise in older adults with male predilection [6, 12].
 SpCC classically shows an exophytic polypoid mass with an ulcerated surface to an infiltrative ulcer, occurring mostly in the alveolar ridge.
 Pedunculated appearance is also seen [13].
 The presented case (#1) also showed a pedunculated mass with a polypoid surface.
-This clinical profile varies from con-
+This clinical profile varies from conventional oral SCC, which mainly occurs as an ulcer in the lateral border of the tongue and floor of the mouth.
+Immunohistochemistry (IHC) is an important tool for

-Figure 5: Basaloid SCC; a: A large erythematous proliferative mass with granular surface; b: Basaloid islands with comedonecrosis (black arrow) (100×, H & E); c: Basaloid islands (100×, H & E); d: Keratin pearl formation (black arrow head) (100×, H & E)
+Figure 5: Basaloid SCC; A: A large erythematous proliferative mass with granular surface; B: basaloid islands with comedonecrosis (black arrow) (100×, H & E); C: basaloid islands (100×, H & E); D: keratin pearl formation (black arrow head) (100×, H & E)